steemit/smt-whitepaper/smt-manual/manual.md

 - A token is votable for a post if it appears in the post's `votable_assets`.
 - Otherwise, the token is not votable for this post.

-TODO:  Do we want to create rules in a token forbidding it from being votable?
+And these are the rules for whether a token is rewardable:

 - In order to be rewardable for a post, a token must be votable for that post.
 - If, for some post/token, that post's `max_accepted_payout` of the token is zero,